|My Favourite Planet > English > Middle East > Turkey > Pergamon > |

 There is no doubt that the works are literary masterpieces, and the language, technique and style of the poetry in which they are written, as well as the narrative qualities, are still universally admired.
 They are also like gazeteers and a veritable who's who (or all too often who killed whom) of the ancient world.
 Many of the geographical, topographical and historical details have in fact been confirmed by archaeologists, historians and scientists over the last two centuries, proving at least that the author based his often incredible tales on a solid ground of facts.

 Although the Mysians of northwestern Anatolia are mentioned in the Iliad ("haughty Mysians", "close-fighting Mysians", "undaunted Mysians"), the Odyssey contains the oldest known written references to the area of Mysia around Pergamon, known as Teuthrania, and the people who lived there.
-In Book XI, Odysseus relates the deadly doings of the Greek Neoptolemus (Νεοπτόλεμος, "New War", also known as Pyrrhos), son of Achilles, during the Trojan War, and how he killed the handsome hero Eurypylos, son of Telephos, and his "Cetean warriors".
+In Book XI, Odysseus relates the deadly doings of the Greek Neoptolemos (Νεοπτόλεμος, "New Warrior", also known as Pyrrhos), son of Achilles , during the Trojan War, and how he killed the handsome hero Eurypylos, son of Telephos, and his "Cetean warriors".

 In blank verse:

 Beneath him num’rous fell the sons of Troy

 In dreadful fight, nor have I pow’r to name

 Of life bereaved, and all around him strew’d

 To Ilium’s side by bribes to women giv’n.